 Step 5: Technology choices

 Now the conceptual model turns into actual services and storage systems.
-The key skill is not just naming a tool, but explaining its trade-offs, failure domains, and the blast radius it creates when something goes wrong.
+Naming a tool proves nothing on its own — what counts on the round is explaining its trade-offs, its failure domains, and the blast radius it creates when something goes wrong.

 Technology categories